mars0i/masonclj/doc/masonclj/params.md

-variable containing a Clojure map for their corresponding values; an initializer function for the map; and a call to clojure.tools.cli/parse-opts to define corresponding commandline options.  `fields` is a sequence of 4- or 5-element sequences starting with names of fields in which configuration data will be stored and accessed, followed by initial values and a Java type identifiers for the field.
+variable containing a Clojure map for their corresponding values; an initializer function for the map; and a call to clojure.tools.cli/parse-opts to define corresponding commandline options, whose values will be stored in a map in an atom in `commandline$`.
+`fields` is a sequence of 4- or 5-element sequences starting with names of fields in which configuration data will be stored and accessed, followed by initial values and a Java type identifiers for the field.
 The fourth element is either false to indicate that the field